paycoreio/docs/docs/connectors/wpayments/index.md

 * **advanced** if your Merchant's application builds a form for customer verification and operates, collects, and stores values of ACS URL, PaReq, Merchant Data (MD), and PaRes URL on your side.

 !!! info "Before implementation of the **advanced** 3DS Mode"
-    You need to check with your *WPayments* account manager if it is available for you.
+    You need to check with your *WPayments* account manager if it's available for you.

 Finally, choose Currency and Features.
-You can set these parameters according to available currencies and features for your Wpayments account, but it is necessary to check details of the connection with your {{custom.company_name}} account manager.
+You can set these parameters according to available currencies and features for your Wpayments account, but it's necessary to check details of the connection with your {{custom.company_name}} account manager.
 !!! success
     You have connected **WPayments** H2H merchant account!